Anusree6154s/dsa-practise/DSA-JS-102/Interview Questions/README.md

 1. **What is a Prefix Sum Array?**

-   - Explain the concept of a prefix sum array and how it is used in problem-solving.
+   > Qn.
+Explain the concept of a prefix sum array and how it is used in problem-solving.
+- Given an array arr[] of size n, its prefix sum array **is another array** prefixSum[] **of the same size, such that the value of prefixSum[i] is arr[0] + arr[1] + arr[2] … arr[i].**
+- Example:
+  - Input : arr[] = {10, 20, 10, 5, 15}
+  - Output : prefixSum[] = {10, 30, 40, 45, 60}

-2. **How is a Prefix Sum Array Calculated?**
+2. **How is a Prefix Sum Calculated?**

-   - Describe the process of calculating a prefix sum array from an input array of numbers.
+   > Qn.
+Describe the process of calculating a prefix sum array from an input array of numbers.
+- To Calculate prefix summ of an array,
+   - Set the first element of the prefixSum[] as the same as the first element of the input array.
+   - Iterate through the input array starting from the second element.
+   - For each element, **calculate the prefix sum by adding the current element with the prefix sum value of the previous index.**

 3. **What are the Advantages of Using a Prefix Sum Array?**

-   - Discuss the advantages of using a prefix sum array over brute-force approaches in certain problem scenarios.
+   > Qn.
+Discuss the advantages of using a prefix sum array over brute-force approaches in certain problem scenarios.
+- Prefix Sum array is used **to respond to range-sum-queries, range-xor-queries**, etc.
+- used to **locate subarrays having the highest sum**.
+- used to **locate the subarray whose total is closest to a given value.**
+- used to **locate subarrays of two arrays that are the same length and sum**.
+- **Find sum of all elements in a given range.**

-4. **Can you Explain the Usefulness of Prefix Sum Array in Range Queries?**
+4. **Can you Explain the Usefulness of Prefix Sum Array in Range Sum Queries?**

-   - Discuss how prefix sum arrays are used to efficiently answer range query questions, such as finding the sum of elements in a given range.
+   > Qn.
+Discuss how prefix sum arrays are used to efficiently answer **range query questions, such as finding the sum of elements in a given range.**
+- **To find the sum of elements within a given range** **[start, end]**, simply **subtract the prefix sum at index of start - 1** (if start > 0) **from the prefix sum at index end**.
+- This gives the sum of elements within the range [start, end] because the prefix sum at index end already includes the sum of elements up to index end.

 5. **What are the Time and Space Complexity of a Prefix Sum Array?**